MaggiR/rothermel.me/README.md

 3. Install all needed gems by running `bundle` in the project root folder.

 ## Run Static Site
 In the project's root, run the command `bundle exec jekyll serve`.
-The page will be accessible via [localhost:4000](localhost:4000)
+The page will be accessible via [localhost:4000](http://localhost:4000)

 ## ToDos:
+* Add icons to main menu (show on hover)
+* Attach main menu to top screen
+* Make images generally larger
+* Add fancy image blur behind an image
+* Make all projects collapsible
+* Make contact page more engaging